hjshakespeare/hjshakespeare/README.md

 - 👋 Hi, I’m @hjshakespeare.
 - 👀 I’m interested in ... design and computer science.
 - 🌱 I’m currently learning ...
-C#, Swift, HTML, CSS, JavaScript, and PHP.
+HTML, CSS, and JavaScript.
 - 📫 How to reach me ... submit an issue on the relevant repository.

 <!---